dotnet/docs-maui/docs/user-interface/controls/border.md

 ## Define the border shape with a string

-The value of the `StrokeShape` property can be defined using property-tag syntax, or as a `string`.
+In XAML, the value of the `StrokeShape` property can be defined using property-tag syntax, or as a `string`.
 Valid `string` values for the `StrokeShape` property are:

 - `Ellipse`
 - `Line`, followed by one or two x- and y-coordinate pairs.
 For example, `Line 10 20` draws a line from (10,20) to (0,0), and `Line 10 20, 100 120` draws a line from (10,20) to (100,120).